RasmusEdvardsen/face_detection/README.md

 # Face Detection

 ## TODO
+* use part of mnist image dataset with current dataset
 * TRY WITH MNIST IMAGE DATASET
 * train model and save
 * load model and predict